BLOOMINGTON - Mike Emery and Mike Essig have different philosophies for how to run the McLean County Sheriff's Department.

 "I agree with him on that 100 percent.
 I don't think at any time we've run a dirty campaign," Essig said.
 "That issue is between my opponent and the sheriff, and I'm ready to move on.
 I'm focused on winning this election."

-Owens n who is publicly backing Essig and is his campaign chairman - and Emery have butted heads in recent weeks over the circumstances in which Emery moved from chief deputy (the department's second-in-command) to lieutenant in 2000.
+Owens who is Essig's campaign chairman - and Emery have butted heads in recent weeks over the circumstances in which Emery moved from chief deputy (the department's second-in-command) to lieutenant in 2000.

 You have free articles remaining.